lorikayman/RebisTheory/assets/memorandum.md

-## Complete timeline proposal.
-Narrative, thematic, and worldbuilding analysis of Spiral Knights.
-Rebis Theory.
+## Timeline and Everything.
+Narrative, thematic, and lore over-analysis of Spiral Knights.
+The Rebis Theory.

-Our researchers have compiled a proposal, where history of Cradle, its every depth and region, every material and recipe, and _everything_ it offers was dissected, analyzed, and put together into a single timeline and an emerging, overarching system.
+Our researchers have published a proposal, where history of Cradle, its every depth and region, every material and recipe, every piece of Isoran equipment and weapon was reserahced, cross-referenced, analyzed, and put together into a single timeline and an emerging, overarching system.

 We believe, we have identified, to name a few:

 - Metaphysics and Cosmology of Cradle;
-- Prime actors, factions, and their goals;
+- Prime actors, factions, their goals;
 - History of Tortodrones and their creators;
 - Owlites and Valkyries, Heavenly Kingdom;
+- Ancient dragons;
-- History of 3 warring kingdoms;
+- History of kingdoms on Cradle;
-- Underworld, its deities;
+- Underworld and its deities;
 - Precise involvement of Undercorp and greater Underworld throughout history;
-- Nature of cursem energy, of auras and souls;
+- Nature of curse, energy, of auras and souls;
-- Clockworks, the Core, gremlins and the Architect.
+- Gremlins, Clockworks, and the Core.
+- And of course, the Swarm, it nature and origin.

-This proposal is available under the codename of [**REBIS THEORY 🜔**](https://lorikayman.github.io/entries/rebis-theory).
+This proposal is available under the codename of [**REBIS THEORY**](https://lorikayman.github.io/entries/rebis-theory).
+Spoiler warning about everything.

-And, given scale of presented theory, our reserachers are already working on the video presentation.
+Given scale of the document, our reserachers are working on the video presentation, which aims to provide both greater visuals and an expandad analysis of the narrative.

 https://lorikayman.github.io/entries/rebis-theory